Historic Music Venues In Los Angeles

 www.thekiaforum.com

-Before there was the Crypto.com Arena (Staples Center), top name acts seeking a larger venue would flock to the Forum.
-While the Los Angeles Memorial Sports Arena was another historic music venue, that was torn down to make way for BMO Stadium.
+Before the Crypto.com Arena (Staples Center), top-name acts seeking a larger venue would flock to the Forum.
+At the same time, the Los Angeles Memorial Sports Arena was another historic music venue torn down to make way for BMO Stadium.
 Sometimes known as the Fabulous Forum, it’s probably seen its better days.
 However, the Kia Forum continues to draw music acts and other forms of entertainment.
-During its peak years, the Forum was home to the Los Angeles Lakers, Los Angeles Kings and historic music venue.
-In more detail, were concerts by Cream, the Rolling Stones, the Jimi Hendrix Experience and David Bowie.
-That’s to say nothing of the 16 Led Zeppelin shows and appearances by Elvis Presley and Bob Dylan.
+During its peak years, the Forum was home to the Los Angeles Lakers and Los Angeles Kings and a historic music venue.
+In more detail were concerts by Cream, the Rolling Stones, the Jimi Hendrix Experience, and David Bowie.
+That’s to say, nothing of the 16 Led Zeppelin shows and appearances by Elvis Presley and Bob Dylan.

 The Kia Forum in the 21st Century

 Despite losing business from newer venues, the Forum still brings in the biggest names in the music industry.
-For instance, Taylor Swift made an appearance here in 2017 as part of KIIS FM’s Jingle Ball.
-Just last year, Kia Forum brought in Dua Lipa for two shows and Harry Styles had a 15-night residency last year.
+For instance, Taylor Swift appeared here in 2017 as part of KIIS FM’s Jingle Ball.
+Just last year, Kia Forum brought in Dua Lipa for two shows, and Harry Styles had a 15-night residency the previous year.

 Roxy Theatre